solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

   </figcaption>
 </figure>

-The encoder is based on PointNet.
-It produces a single feature vector is then used in the decoder.
+The encoder is based on PointNet and produces a single feature vector which encodes the input point cloud.
 In the decoder, we start with K 2D grids (K=16 in the paper).
 From those grids, n points (n=512 in the paper) are sampled and concatenated with the feature vector.
 The concatenated vectors are fed into K MLPs which deform them into K 3D surface elements as we have seen in the *Point Completion Network*.
-The surface elements together make up the coarse shape of the object.
+The surface elements together make up the coarse shape of the object with relatively smooth surfaces.

 > Morphing-based decoder to achieve smooth surfaces